dogadogan/InfraredTags/README.md

    - [put pictures here dont have pi IR camera to put images]

 ### Calibratiing the Image Transforms for Aruco Code
-You should only do this if you want to change the Parameters for the Aroco detection
+You should only do this if you want to change the Parameters for the ArUco detection
    - Navigate to infrared_python_api and open irtags_calib.py
-   - Navigate to line 17 and confirm VIDEO_STREAM is 1 for the usb IR camera
+   - Navigate to line 17 and confirm VIDEO_STREAM is 1 for the USB IR camera
    - A window with a panel should open on the right play around with the values until a code is detected
    - Take note of these values, these values can be used to change the parameters for the image transforms